apache/skywalking/docs/README.md

 # Welcome
-**Here are SkyWalking 7 official documents.
+**Here are SkyWalking 8 official documents.
 You're welcome to join us.**

 From here you can learn all about **SkyWalking**’s architecture, how to deploy and use SkyWalking, and develop based on SkyWalking contributions guidelines.

+**NOTICE, SkyWalking 8 uses brand new tracing APIs, it is incompatible with all previous releases.**

 - [Concepts and Designs](en/concepts-and-designs/README.md).
 You'll find the the most important core ideas about SkyWalking.
 You can learn from here if you want to understand what is going on under our cool features and visualization.